The drive toward digital

 But what exactly does this digital transformation entail, and how can you implement these solutions in your own operations?
 Let’s take a look at the changing supply chain landscape and how shippers of all kinds stand to benefit.

 Dubbed “Supply Chain 4.0,” the latest transformation in the shipping industry stems from the increasing utilization of — and reliance on — a variety of interconnected technologies for enhanced visibility, agility, and performance across a company’s supply chain.
 This often begins at the supply-chain management level, like using connected databases for warehouse management, and has progressively shifted to more traditionally brass-tacks processes, like using connected robotics throughout an organizational system to achieve uniform execution.

-According to logistics consultant Rich Sherman, supply chain digitization “collects all transaction data from all of the silos into an electronic state in a database. . .
+According to logistics consultant Rich Sherman, supply chain digitization “Collects all transaction data from all of the silos into an electronic state in a database. . .
 So now all the silos have common access to data sources outside their function.”
-This connected ecosystem invites collaboration at all levels of an organization’s internal and external structure, leading to more cohesive strategy, improved analytics, faster execution, and happier customers and clients — all of which drive revenue growth.
-In the on-demand world, customers’ expectations are ever growing; more people want fast service and full transparency, both with as little environmental and human impact as possible.
+This connected ecosystem invites collaboration at all levels of an organization’s internal and external structure, leading to a more cohesive strategy, improved analytics, faster execution, and happier customers and clients — all of which drive revenue growth.
+In the on-demand world, customers’ expectations are ever-growing; more people want fast service and full transparency, both with as little environmental and human impact as possible.
 Supply Chain 4.0 meets these expectations using, among other tactics, autonomous technologies, granular data tracking, and the Internet of Things (IoT) to transmit data and replace physical processes with a digital flow.

 The benefits of Supply Chain 4.0